Healthy population of rainbow up to 27"

 Float, Camp, and Lodge Trip:

-(3-nights camping on the river and 4-nights at the Lodge)
+3-nights camping on the river and 3-nights at the Lodge.

-Start drift mid-day on Sunday.
+Start drift midday on Sunday.
 Float and camp along the Mulchatna River Sunday, Monday, and Tuesday nights.
-On Wednesday, you’ll float to and stop at the Lodge.
+On Wednesday, you’ll float to the Lodge and stay in the Lodge's guest rooms on Wednesday through Saturday.
+Fly out on Sunday morning.

-Roundtrip floatplane flight Iliamna to the Lodge, lodging and meals, guided fishing, and up to 25-pounds of vacuum-sealed and boxed salmon.
+Roundtrip floatplane flight Iliamna to the Lodge, double-occupancy lodging and meals at the Lodge, guided fishing, and up to 25-pounds of vacuum-sealed and boxed salmon.